Chymyst/curryhoward/README.md

 # Revision history

+- 0.3.6 STLC terms are now emitted for `implement` as well; the JVM bytecode limit is obviated; fixed bug with recognizing `Function10`.
 - 0.3.5 Added `:@@` and `@@:` operations to the STLC interpreter.
 Fixed a bug whereby `Tuple2(x._1, x._2)` was not simplified to `x`.
 Fixed other bugs in alpha-conversion of type parameters.
 - 0.3.4 Reduced verbosity by default.
 Fixed a bug uncovered during the demo in the February 2018 meetup presentation.
 - 0.3.3 Automatic renaming of type variables in lambda-terms; `anyOfType`; minor bug fixes.